 The Plow That Broke The Plains (1936) Directed by Pare Lorentz

 The Plow That Broke The Plains is an American documentary that discusses the effects of uncontrolled farming on The Great Plains of the USA and Canada.
 This destruction of the soil ultimately led to the Dust Bowl.
 Although only 25 minutes, this documentary is highly engaging.
 With narration from Thomas Chalmers and music by Virgil Thomson, this film gives a great insight into a more traditional form of documentary that was popular in the past.

 The Blue Planet (2001)

 The Blue Planet is an 8 episode documentary series that grants audiences a look into the world’s most amazing oceans and the life found within them.
-With each episode being 50 minutes long, viewers are able to explore life under water guided by narration.
-The sound design and stunning cinematography adds to the beauty we see when discovering the different creatures of the ocean.
-I would highly suggests watching the British version, as the rich voice of David Attenborough adds to the magical feel each episode provides.
+With each episode being 50 minutes long, viewers are able to explore life underwater guided by narration.
+The sound design and stunning cinematography add to the beauty we see when discovering the different creatures of the ocean.
+I would highly suggest watching the British version, as the rich voice of David Attenborough adds to the magical feel each episode provides.

 Song of Ceylon (1934) Basil Wright

-Produced by John Grierson (a lead figure in some of the first British and Canadian documentaries), The Song of Ceylon documents life in Ceylon (modern day Sri Lanka).
-Audiences get to see the environment, the people and the religious practises of the country.
+Produced by John Grierson (a lead figure in some of the first British and Canadian documentaries), The Song of Ceylon documents life in Ceylon (modern-day Sri Lanka).
+Audiences get to see the environment, the people, and the religious practices of the country.
 The film uses the narration of Lionel Wendt and was shot on location in Sri Lanka.

 - Jon Grierson